oprel/acme/README.md

 - Nookington's upgrade doesn't require multiplayer.
 - Speed up text with L/R or just by holding a direction.
 - Only donatable items can be selected when donating to the museum.
-- Slighty faster inventory cursor that buffers inputs.
+- Slighlty faster inventory cursor that buffers inputs.
-- Extend max game year to 2099.
+- Extend max in-game year to 2099.
 - Trees can now be shaken while holding a net or fishing rod.
 - Letter grading less harsh on long sentences.
 - Can control camera outdoors.
 - Can send multiple letters at once.
 - D-Pad shortcuts for switching tools and putting the current tool away.
 - Picked-up Bells now go directly into your wallet when there is enough room.
-- Automatic word wrapping when writing letters.
+- Automatic word wrapping when writing letters and on the bulletin board.

 ### Bugfixes
 The build also includes all the bugfixes identified and fixed by the Animal Crossing Decompilation team.
 They are identified with the `BUGFIXES` tag.
 Some notable bugs in the original game include: